binarytrails-ai/aiagent-workshop/docs/docs/02-lab-2-using_azure_foundry.md

 ## Let's get started 👩‍💻🤖

 You’re now ready to start building AI agents using Azure AI Foundry Agent Service!

 Follow the instructions in this lab to create your own AI agents.

+!!!
+Info
+    The samples uses `DefaultAzureCredential` to authenticate with Azure services.
+    This would check for environment variables, managed identity, or Azure CLI credentials to authenticate.

+    When running from VS Code, ensure you have the logged-in Azure account by running:

+    ```powershell

+    az auth login --use-device-code
+    ```

 ---